carpentries/carpentries.org/content/posts/2025/02/debugging-lesson-builds.md

 To make it easier for the community to help you, please include the following information in your post:

-* the error message you received
+* The error message you received.
-* a link to the project GitHub repository (ideally to the logs of the failing build workflow)
+* A link to the project GitHub repository (ideally to the logs of the failing build workflow).

 A link to the GitHub repository allows other community members to look at the error themselves, and clone the project to investigate the problem in more detail.